Russian skater Kamila Valieva cleared to compete at Olympics

 Hirshland said the USOPC was "disappointed by the message this decision sends" and suggested athletes were denied the confidence of knowing they competed on a level playing field.

-At the rink Tuesday, the ice dance competition was decided as the CAS prepared its verdict.
+At the rink, the ice dance competition was decided as the CAS prepared its verdict.

-Gold medalists Gabriella Papadakis and Guillaume Cizeron of France and American bronze medalists Madison Hubbell and Zachary Donohue offered, "No comment."
+Gold medallists Gabriella Papadakis and Guillaume Cizeron of France and American bronze medallists Madison Hubbell and Zachary Donohue offered: "No comment."

 Nikita Katsalapov, who along with Victoria Sinitsina won the silver medal for the Russians, said simply: "Go Kamila!"